Energy2POG - Hybrid Energy Cluster Pogusch - Renewable energies and cost-efficient operation

 • Complex energy and resource flows.

-• Usually, individual components (energy, building materials, food, mobility, etc.) are considered separately.
-Synergy potentials are not exploited.
+• Individual components (energy, building materials, food, mobility, etc.) are usually considered in isolation, which means that synergy potentials are not utilised.

-• Hardly any consumption data are available for all resource flows in the food service industry.
+• There is hardly any consumption data available for all resource flows of catering buildings.

 Project Partners